barrymcc94/game-aggregate/README.md

 # game-aggregate

-This projet uses the Giantbomb api to diplay games and game information
+This project uses the Giantbomb api to display games and game information

 # Installation